 The 2021 Multi-Jurisdictional Multi-Hazard Mitigation Plan has been adopted by: The Fairbanks North Star Borough, the City of Fairbanks, and the City of North Pole.

-The HMP is a technical document that includes recommendations to the city councils, local utilities, and Borough assembly for projects that will help reduce the impact of natural hazards to our communities.
-Once the plan is approved by FEMA and adopted by each jurisdiction, the region will have access to grant funds and other assistance from the Federal Emergency Management Agency (FEMA) and the State of Alaska.
+The 2021 Multi-Jurisdictional Hazard Mitigation Plan (HMP) Update is a technical document that includes recommendations to the city councils, local utilities, and Borough assembly for projects that will help reduce the impact of natural hazards to our communities.
+Plan approval by the Federal Emergency Management Agency (FEMA) and adoption by each jurisdiction provides access to grant funds and other assistance from the FEMA and the State of Alaska.

 The plan profiles six natural hazards – cryosphere, seismic, flood, ground failure, severe weather, and wildland fire- assesses community vulnerability and risk associated with these hazards and presents mitigation strategies for each hazard in order to reduce or eliminate long-term risk to people and property.
 Additionally, to further increase the resiliency of our communities, the plan update includes several all-hazard mitigation strategies.

 January 11, 2021 - February 12, 2021: Public comment period.

 January 19, 2021 6:00 p.m.-8:00 p.m.: Public open house.